 The following data is available in the Reporting Service tables.
-Each time data is collected, it is written to a new row in the table.
+Each time data is collected from a Carbonite Availability and Carbonite Migrate server, it is written to a new row in the table.
 You can link data together using time stamps and unique IDs to see how data and states change over time.